XolaniMba/Personal-Portfolio/README.md

 there are also Links to my social media profiles (LinkedIn, GitHub, Instagram).
 A downloadable resume.
 Sections for experience, projects, and certifications.
-Technologies Used --- HTML5: The core structure of the website.
+Chatbot: A chatbot has been added to enhance interactivity on my portfolio Technologies Used --- HTML5: The core structure of the website.
 CSS3: Styling and layout, including Flexbox and media queries for responsiveness.
 JavaScript: Adding interactivity to the navigation menu and enhancing user experience.
 Font Awesome: For social media icons and other icons on the website.
 Installation and Setup